How to Become a Compensation and Benefits Managers in Mississippi

 Obtain Mississippi licensure or certification

 Mississippi may require specific licensing or professional certification for compensation and benefits managerss.
-Requirements vary by state — contact the Mississippi Department of Labor or relevant licensing board for current requirements, exam schedules, and application procedures.
+Requirements vary by state, contact the Mississippi Department of Labor or relevant licensing board for current requirements, exam schedules, and application procedures.

 Find positions in Mississippi

-Mississippi employs 60 compensation and benefits managers.
+Mississippi employs 70 compensation and benefits managers.
+The highest concentrations are in Jackson.

 Compensation and Benefits Managers salary range in Mississippi